erkkaervice/.dotfiles/README.md

     * `gl`: One-line graph log (all)

 ### Helper Functions
 * **`refresh`**: The master command.
-Pulls updates from Git, re-runs the full setup/installation script, and reloads the current shell.
+Pulls updates from Git, **automatically stashing local changes before pulling**, re-runs the full setup/installation script, and reloads the current shell.
 * **`startfresh`**: A "factory reset" that wipes all symlinked configs and local apps, resetting to a clean system shell (but preserves a recovery `refresh` command).
 * **`cleanup`**: Cleans user caches (`~/.cache`, Trash), old backups, and application-specific caches (Flatpak, Docker, .NET).
 Can also clean system package caches (e.g., `cleanup --deep` for aggressive Pacman cleaning).
 * **`extract`**: Universal archive extractor.